Leonard Hofstadter: Relationships

 At the beginning of season 9, Leonard and Penny marry, although not without some initial problems.
 They both reveal that they were subconsciously trying to sabotage their relationship, feeling unworthy of the other.
 Leonard meets with the woman he kissed on the boat.
 She barely remembers the incident and quickly grows bored with Leonard's ramblings, taking a sarcastic and dismissive tone toward him.
 From that meeting, Leonard comes to terms with his insecurities and he and Penny are able to become more comfortable in dealing with their mutual fears about their relationship.
 Leonard tries to move into Penny's apartment though Sheldon has serious objections and makes them compromise to spend multiple nights a week in Leonard's old room.
 Early in season 10, the couple is very happy to be finally living alone after Sheldon moves in with Amy.

 In season 11, Leonard, Howard and Raj are trying to recover the bitcoin they mined years ago (now worth thousands of dollars).
 It is revealed that the bitcoin is in Leonard's old laptop which he gave to Penny while they were dating in Season 3.
 Penny says that she gave the laptop to Zack after her breakup with Leonard.
 After retrieving the laptop from Zack, he shows the couple a video in the laptop that Penny made after her breakup with Leonard showing a drunk Penny apologizing to Leonard and regretting breaking up with him.
 Leonard is touched by the video and realizes that Penny genuinely loves him.

-In the twelfth and final season, Penny announces that she doesn't want to have any children which Leonard somewhat reluctantly supports.
+In the twelfth and final season, Penny announces that she does not want to have any children which Leonard somewhat reluctantly supports.
 Later Penny's old boyfriend Zack Johnson and his new wife want Leonard to be a surrogate father to their kid since Zack is infertile.
-Penny reluctantly agrees to let Leonard do it until Leonard finally changes his mind not wanting a child in the world that he can't raise.
+Penny reluctantly agrees to let Leonard do it until Leonard finally changes his mind not wanting a child in the world that he cannot raise.
 At the end of the season, however, Penny accidentally gets pregnant with Leonard's child, and changes her mind about wanting children.